And if you're just joining us, we've spent a lot of time in our first hour on that very curious New York 23 race.

 What do you think Mr. Harmer's chances are?

-And everyone knows that the way that California goes is the way that other states of the country are gonna go uh because of big government, big regulation, California Air Resources Board constantly upping the ante and setting new standards, which the rest of the nation eventually is forced to follow through federal regulation.
+And everyone knows that the way that California goes is the way that other states of the country are going to go because of big government, big regulation, California Air Resources Board constantly upping the ante and setting new standards, which the rest of the nation eventually is forced to follow through federal regulation.

 And so if you look at Garamendi's record, he's really a failure here in California.

-He was an insurance commissioner, and there was a big uh dust up about that also.
+He was an insurance commissioner, and there was a big dust up about that.

-This man is uh again a lifelong politician, and I think that's really the problem with our country right now, is too many of these lifers who get in it as a career rather than serving their country and then going back to be a citizen as uh George Washington taught us right from the beginning.
+And I think that's really the problem with our country right now: too many of these lifers who get in it as a career rather than serving their country and then going back to be a citizen, as George Washington taught us right from the beginning.

 I think it'll resonate with Republicans in the district.